 Looking back over my teens and my twenties, I think back on the words that people have told me.
 At the time not understanding that these word were like backhanded compliments.
 Oh you know the statements that seem nice on the surface but when you think about it, it was there way of tearing you down on the low.
 Stuff like saying,

 “Oh you look a little chunky today; but your outfit is cute.”

 “Are you wearing your hair like that, I wouldn’t but do you?”

-Phrases like these seem harmless but if you hear them over and over again you will start to question your weight, your hair, and other things about yourself that your saw call friend-emies have put into your head.
+Phrases like these seem harmless but if you hear them over and over again you will start to question your weight, your hair, and other things about yourself that your saw call frenemies have put into your head (read my blog here on accepting yourself).
 That is why it is so important to have real people who are for you and not against you.

 Once I let go of the negative people and people who did not really want me to do good go, guess what?
 I started to do the things that I felt I was called to do.
 And I am getting further and further on my path, and I am completely happy.
 And now the same people who said I could not, either are trying to still rain on my parade or they are trying to get all up in my space and pretend to be my friend now that they see that I am doing better regardless of what they said.
 And these are the people that you need to be careful of.
-It is not that you do not want to forgive, but just like Jesus sent out the people to prevent them from speaking negativity into his atmosphere is the same way that you have to keep negative people out of your space.
+It is not that you do not want to forgive, but just like Jesus sent out the people to prevent them from speaking negativity into his atmosphere is the same way that you have to keep negative people out of your space (see my blog here on forgiveness does not mean reconciliation).
 And not only keep them out of your space, but do not let them make you feel bad for doing it.
 Does that make sense, I hope so.
-Until next time lovey people.